xlwings/xlwings-server/docs/azure_functions.md

     az functionapp create --resource-group xlwings-server-rg --consumption-plan-location westeurope --runtime python --runtime-version 3.11 --functions-version 4 --name xlwings-server --os-type linux --storage-account xlwingsserversa
     ```

 4. Set the required environment variables.
-Make sure to provide your own license key at the end of the command (you can get a free trial key [here](https://www.xlwings.org/trial)):
+Make sure to provide your own license key at the end of this command (you can get a free trial key [here](https://www.xlwings.org/trial)).
+You'll also need to adjust the `XLWINGS_ENVIRONMENT` if this is not the `prod` environment:

     ```text
     az functionapp config appsettings set --name xlwings-server --resource-group xlwings-server-rg --settings XLWINGS_ENVIRONMENT=prod XLWINGS_ENABLE_SOCKETIO=false XLWINGS_LICENSE_KEY=<YOUR_LICENSE_KEY>